-Through the work of the School Improvement Lead, our Leadership Group and our range of Equals Trust Practitioners (Lead Practitioners, Research Practitioners and Teaching & Learning Practitioners) we ensure the best practice identified in our schools is shared.
-This is achieved through our Subject Leader groups, school to school and peer support.
+Through the work of the School Improvement Lead, Teaching and Learning Leads, our Leadership Group and our range of Equals Trust Practitioners (Lead Practitioners and Teaching & Learning Practitioners) we ensure the best practice identified in our schools is shared.
+This is achieved through SI Team vsits to schools, our Subject Leader groups, school to school and peer support.
 All of this -and our partnerships with other organisations- mean we are able to provide excellent shared professional development that enables our staff to thrive and to provide the best practice for the children in our care.

 We have a range Subject Leader groups and networks for other areas (such as Pupil Premium and EYFS) as well as ongoing projects to enhance teaching and learning.
-This includes the development of Equals Trust Practitioners: 'Lead Practitioners' who are externally accredited and provide support to both trust and non-trust schools, 'Research Practitioners' who undertake specific CPD and learning that enables them to offer support to colleagues in their own and other schools and also 'Teaching and Learning Practitioners' who have expertise in specific subjects, year groups or areas of practice.
+This includes the development of Equals Trust Practitioners: 'Lead Practitioners' who are externally accredited and provide support to both trust and non-trust schools and 'Teaching and Learning Practitioners' who have expertise in specific subjects, year groups or areas of practice.

-We are also able to access continuing professional development in collaboration with others outside of the Trust, for example Teaching Schools, Research Schools, the Rushcliffe Learning Alliance networks and the East Midlands Education Support Service.
+We are also able to access continuing professional development in collaboration with others outside of the Trust, for example Teaching Schools, Research Schools, Inspiring Leaders networks and the East Midlands Education Support Service.
 Much of this is made bespoke to the needs of our schools.